WHAT IS BIODIVERSITY?

-Biodiversity provides a range of environmental, social and economic benefits, which are referred to as ecosystem services (essential natural services for our survival) to include:
+Biodiversity refers to the animals, plants, natural environment and ecosystems found on the planet.
+It provides a range of environmental, social and economic benefits, which people derive from nature, which are referred to as ecosystem services (essential for our survival) to include:

-- Provisioning services are the products obtained from ecosystems to include food, fresh water, clean air, energy, fibre and medicines.
+- Provisioning services are the products obtained from ecosystems to include the supply of food, the freshwater that we drink, the clean air we breathe, energy sources for heat, fibre for clothes and medicines.

 - Regulating services are the benefits derived from the regulation of ecosystem processes, for example, climate regulation, natural hazard regulation, water purification, waste management and pollination.